hamishivi/tess-2/README.md

 ## Beaker (For people at Ai2)

-For all the above scripts, you can run them with gantry by setting `BEAKER` and `WEKA` before running, e.g.:
+For most of the above scripts, you can run them with gantry by setting `BEAKER` and `WEKA` before running, e.g.:
 ```sh
 BEAKER=1 WEKA=1 shell_scripts/run_pretrain.sh
 ```